Mumbai–Pune Expressway: Tunnels

-It has six illuminated, ventilated tunnels totaling 5,724 metres.
-These tunnels were built by the Konkan Railway Corporation Ltd.
+At the opening, the expressway featured six illuminated, ventilated tunnels totaling 5,724 metres.
+These tunnels were built by the Konkan Railway Corporation Ltd. However, with the construction of Missing Link, more tunnels are being added.

 Distances

 Toll plazas

-Toll is collected at Khalapur (Pali Phata) (for the Mumbai-Pune direction) and at Talegaon (for the Pune-Mumbai direction).
+Toll is collected at Khalapur (Pali Phata) (for the Mumbai-Pune direction) and at Talegaon (Toll Rates 2023) (for the Pune-Mumbai direction).
 The toll ranges from ₹540 for private cars, to ₹2200 for multi-axle trailer trucks.
 The toll collection data is kept as secret as per the RTI inquiry raised by activist Vivek Velankar.
-The expressway contract with the Ideal Road Builders (IRB) has been uploaded but the toll collection details are not there.
-There is no plan to give toll waiver for this expressway.
+The expressway contract with the Ideal Road Builders (IRB) has been uploaded, but the toll collection details are not there.
+While a toll waiver was planned for the year 2030 after recouping the investment and necessary funds for maintenance, the construction of missing link and the expansion from 6 to 8 lanes necessitated extension of the waiver.

-Accidents and Incidents
+Accidents and incidents

 The expressway has witnessed a large number of road accidents, attributed to human errors and the large volume of traffic.
 In the first 10 years since its opening, there were 1,758 accidents with more than 400 fatalities.